Important Questions to Ask Google Analytics

-1. What are Google Analytics?
+1. What is Google Analytics?

-Google analytics, as the name suggests, presents all the analysis related to Internet traffic to a site.
+Google Analytics, as the name suggests, presents all the analyses related to Internet traffic to a site.
 It generates daily, weekly, and monthly reports about the Internet traffic to a site and breaks them down to create a detailed report, so one can know about the traffic statistics by the hour.
 An Internet business owner can receive the Google analytics report by registering their site with the free software.

 2. What does Google Analytics Tell You?

 Google Analytics is a powerful tool when used correctly by an experienced Internet marketer or a business owner.
 Whoever is receiving the Google analytic reports should understand what all information it can provide and then how to use that information to understand what marketing strategies worked and what didn’t.

 - Peak traffic-it will tell you what hour the Internet traffic peaked and on which day.
 This will help you determine what caused the peak in traffic.